konklone/tmcw.github.com/_posts/2012-11-02-css-for-maps.md

 {% endhighlight %}

 The attachment syntax (stolen from CSS pseudo-elements) lets you say that 'for this style I'm going to have multiples of a symbolizer'.
+Cacadenik approached this problem differently - you had `line-outline` and `line-inline` - like preset attachments that gave you a few bonus symbolizers for specific purposes.
+Cascadenik now supports attachments, so there's no real difference here.

 The idea of the painter's model not having a guaranteed order also affects how ordering in the language works: